ilkincoder/Study-Abroad-Website/README.md

 Contact page - https://www.canva.com/p/templates/EAFtpPtmfxs-black-and-white-modern-minimalist-creative-portfolio-our-service-page-website-design-prototype/

 2. User stories
-   As a User I want to see the header
+  • As a User I want to see the header
-   As a User I want to click and see
+  •  As a User I want to click and see
-   "about us" and contact us section
+   "about us" and "contact us" section
-   As a User I want to click and see the list of countries As a User I want to be able to see universities based on countries As a User I want to see the footer
+  • As a User I want to click and see the list of countries
+  • As a User I want to be able to see universities based on countries
+  •  As a User I want to see the footer

 3. Business Requirements
-   As a User I want to see the logo and mission on the home page As a User I want to see the navigation of the page
+  • As a User I want to see the logo and mission on the home page
+  • As a User I want to see the navigation of the page